edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-06-13-advantages-of-elearning.md

 permalink: /blog/advantages-of-elearning/
 author: { name: Corey Bleich }
 image: blog/2017-06-13-hero-advantages-of-elearning.jpg
-excerpt: Saving money and employee time?
+meta: Saving money and employee time?
 These are only two of the many benefits of eLearning for your workforce.
 Read on to learn more.
 ---

 Not only does eLearning save your company money compared to instructor-led training, it does so much more.
 If you're making a business case for eLearning development, these are the major benefits of eLearning for your employees and company: